quicwg/ops-drafts/draft-ietf-quic-applicability.md

 abort the connection, allowing the application to present a suitable prompt to the user that secure communication is unavailable.

-# Session resumption vervus Keep-alive
+# Session resumption versus Keep-alive

 [EDITOR'S NOTE: guidance/recommendation to us 0-RTT session resumption rather then sending keep-alives?]

-# Zero RTT: Here There Be Dragons {#zero-rtt}
+# Zero RTT {#zero-rtt}

 QUIC provides for 0-RTT connection establishment (see section 3.2 of
 {{I-D.ietf-quic-transport}}).
+This presents opportunities and challenges for applications using QUIC.

+## Thinking in zero RTT

+[Editor's Note: Jana noted at the interim in Paris that we should point out that applications need to be re-thought slightly to get the benefits of zero RTT.
+Add a little text here to discuss this and why it's worth the effort, before we go straight into the dragons.]

+## Here There Be Dragons

 However, data in the frames contained in 0-RTT packets of a such a connection must be treated specially by the application layer.
 Replay of these packets can cause the data to processed twice.
-This is further described in {{I-D.nottingham-httpbis-retry}}.
+This is further described in
+{{I-D.nottingham-httpbis-retry}}.

+0-RTT data also does not benefit from perfect forward secrecy (PFS).

 Applications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent MUST NOT use 0-RTT establishment.
-For this reason the QUIC transport SHOULD provide an interface for the application to indicate if 0-RTT support is in general desired or a way to indicate if data is idempotent.
+For this reason the QUIC transport SHOULD provide an interface for the application to indicate if 0-RTT support is in general desired or a way to indicate whether data is idempotent, and/or whether PFS is a hard requirement

 # Stream versus Flow Multiplexing